comp-medchem/LigExtract/README.md

 #### Usage Notes:

-- ligextract will prompt the user to manually reject or accept each of all experiment methods used to obtain the PDBs associated with the uniprot queries
+- LigExtract will prompt the user to manually reject or accept each of all experiment methods used to obtain the PDBs associated with the uniprot queries.

 #### _________